Cheap Flights, Hotels, Tours, Cruises and Holidays

 Prohibited/Regulated

-Keep in mind that the following food items can be brought onto a flight if less than 100 millilitres.
-However, seeing that it's extremely difficult to find them packaged in such a small size (unless you do it yourself), most view these as prohibited.
+Keep in mind that in Australia the following liquid food items can be brought onto a flight as carry-on if less than 100 millilitres (and not in containers larger than 100 millilitres).
+However, seeing that it's extremely difficult to find liquids packaged in such a small size (unless you do it yourself), most view these as prohibited.
+This applies to both domestic flights and international flights.

 The above rule only applies for food items deemed liquids or gels.